edk/tribalknow/README.md

 The goal of this project is to provide the tools to enable members of a development team to enter and maintain the information that is useful to newcomers and existing members alike.
 See https://www.youtube.com/watch?v=o-JL-so5Gm8 for a talk that resonates with the goals of this project.

-Another excellent documentation talk is [What nobody tells you about documentation](https://www.youtube.com/watch?v=t4vKPhjcMZg)
+Another excellent talk is [What nobody tells you about documentation](https://www.youtube.com/watch?v=t4vKPhjcMZg)

 Q&A sites like StackOverflow are tremendously useful for getting answers to targeted questions.
-Unfortunately, it's not available for private groups.
-2018 update: half a decade later, S/O now offers [private repos for teams](https://stackoverflow.com/teams).
-I haven't tried it yet, but if it's anything like S/O, I'm sure this amazing.
+Unfortunately, it wasn't available for private groups until 2018 with [private repos for teams](https://stackoverflow.com/teams).
+I haven't tried it yet, I'm sure it is amazing.
 However, this project will continue to be open-source and be a testbed for the overall concept of leveling the knowledge of private teams.

 ### Local Setup